Béla Kiss: Criminal case

 Charles Nagy, head of detectives in Budapest, informed the military that they should arrest Kiss immediately, if he was still alive; there was also a possibility that he was a prisoner of war.
 His name, unfortunately, was very common.
 Nagy also arrested Jakubec and asked the postal service to hold any possible letters to Kiss, in case he had an accomplice who could warn him.
 Nagy initially suspected that Jakubec might have had something to do with the murders, especially since Kiss had left her money in his will.
 Jakubec assured police that she knew absolutely nothing about the murders.
 She showed them a secret and locked room that Kiss had told her never to enter.
 The room was filled with bookcases and had a desk, which held a number of letters, Kiss' correspondence with 74 women, and a photo album.
 Many of the books were about poisons or strangulation.
 From the letters, Nagy discerned several things.
-The oldest of the letters were from 1903, and it became clear that Kiss was defrauding the women—usually middle-aged—who had been looking for marriage.
+The oldest of the letters were from 1903, and it became clear that Kiss was defrauding the women —usually middle-aged— who had been looking for marriage.
 He had placed ads in the marriage columns of several newspapers and had selected mainly women who had no relatives living nearby and knew no one who would quickly notice their disappearance.
 He wooed them and convinced them to send him money.
-Police also found old court records that indicated that two of his victims had initiated court proceedings because he had taken money from them.
+Police also found old court records that indicated that two of his victims had initiated court proceedings, because he had taken money from them.
 Both women had disappeared, and the cases had been dismissed.

 Each woman who came to the house was strangled.
-Kiss pickled their corpses in alcohol and sealed them in the airtight metal drums.
+Kiss conserved their corpses in alcohol inside sealed airtight metal drums.
 Police found that the bodies had puncture marks on their necks and that their bodies were drained of blood, which led them to believe that Kiss may have been practicing vampirism.

 Escape

-On 4 October 1916, Nagy received a letter that stated that Kiss was recuperating in a Serbian hospital.
+On 4 October 1916, Nagy received a letter that stated that Kiss was treated in a Serbian hospital.
 However, Nagy arrived at the hospital too late; Kiss had fled and left the corpse of another soldier in his bed.
 Nagy alerted all the Hungarian police, but all the alleged sightings police investigated were false.